16 Reasons Why California Is The Next Greece

 Photo: www.flickr.com

-The first step in filling that gap involves a major bond auction on Thursday.
-But investors have started fleeing muni-bond ETFs in anticipation of a tepid auction.
+Like Greece, it’s afflicted with a mix of financial and social problems that have sent the state on a downward spiral.
+And in terms of the state’s core structural flaw, it’s got one HUGE similarity.

-Therein lies the key similarity: Like Greece, California relies on investors and can’t print its way out of debt.
+The only big question is: Could Washington come together to bail the state out?

-Last year Schwarzenegger terminated part or all of six major programs: Healthy Families, CalWORKS, Adult Day Health Care, In-Home Supportive Services, California Food Assistance Program and Transitional Housing Placement
+These programs include Healthy Families, CalWORKS, Adult Day Health Care, In-Home Supportive Services, California Food Assistance Program, and all funding for Transitional Housing Placement for foster kids.
+Read more here.

-California has gone from overfunded during the tech bubble to underfunded across all the state pension plans.
+Note: This Photoshopped image was prepared last summer when Arnold cut an animal shelter program from the state budget.

-The state has been trying to axe those notoriously generous pension contracts for years.
-Last week Schwarzenegger achieved a partial rollback.
+23,000 teachers have received provisional pink slips -- notifying them that their jobs are on the chopping block

 Source: BeyondChron